StevenCyb/leader_election/pkg/lcr/README.md

 # LeLann, Chang and Roberts (LCR)
+## **DO NOT USE THIS: This implementation is not accurate to the algorithm.
+I will leave it here for now but this implementation might be recreated or removed later.**

 The LCR (LeLann, Chang, and Roberts) algorithm is a leader election method used in ring networks.
 Each node sends its unique ID around the ring, and the node with the highest ID becomes the leader.
 Once a node identifies itself as the leader, it sends a termination message around the ring to inform all other nodes.

 ## Usage
 On you service setup the LCR service like this: